Should I Fight A Traffic Ticket In Georgia?

 If you are under 21, stop and call me now.
 You must be careful with how you proceed when dealing with a traffic citation.
 You do not have the same protections as drivers who are 21 or older.
 In certain instances, it takes a lower number of points to trigger a suspension.
 Additionally, if you are cited for speeding 24 or more over the limit, your license will be suspended.
 Therefore, even if it is your first citation your license can be easily suspended.
 Never handle a traffic citation if you are under 21 by yourself.

 Traffic citations I commonly defend:

 - Reckless driving

 - Failure to maintain lane

-- No insurance: This charge carries a mandatory license suspension.
-However, under certain circumstances this suspension can be avoided when handled properly.
+- Driving with no auto insurance (This charge carries a mandatory license suspension but under certain circumstances can be avoided when handled properly.)